-The conclusion of the Economic Partnership Agreement was a major achievement for both sides, and will bring mutual economic benefit.
-But under the headline and in-principle agreements, there is much work to be done to deliver the specific improvements needed to bring our economies closer together.
-If the signing of the EPA marks the end of the current phase of deregulation and harmonization, then we will have wasted an opportunity to maximize the benefits for our industries and our citizens.
+The conclusion of the Economic Partnership Agreement was a major achievement for both sides and will bring mutual economic benefit.
+There is much work to be done to deliver the specific improvements needed to bring our economies closer together.

 These once a year meetings are useful, but their value is limited without active follow-up between them.
 Our Working Party would like to see the creation of working-level government teams, on both the EU and Japan sides, to proactively monitor and drive progress throughout the year.
 Membership of the teams could perhaps be based on the EPA teams.
 And these teams should be tasked with developing and delivering on a plan and timelines.